Here, you can find information about our connections with other faith communities.

 In 2020 the Church of Scotland and the Office of the Chief Rabbi embarked on a project to create a Jewish Christian glossary of words and terms that members of both religions use but understand and hear in different ways.
 We chose words that relate in particular to issues, theology and beliefs in Israel and Palestine, alongside more general theological terms.

-Reflections and a sample from the glossary are now available to read.
-The full version will be released later this year.
+The full version of the glossary is now available to read.
 Video of Rabbi David Mason speaking about the project at the 2022 General Assembly is available below.

 Explore the events section of the Church of Scotland website for information on upcoming interfaith events.